 In a very easy and secure steps, make the payment by inserting your credit card details.
 Enter your email ID to receive a copy of your payment receipt

 For a list of other accepted methods of payment, please go to www.aus.edu/methods-of-payment

 Will my application be considered without my TOEFL, IELTS, EmSAT or SAT score?

-If not available when applying, applicants can submit their applications without the required TOEFL, IELTS, EmSAT English or SAT scores.
+If not available when applying, applicants can submit their applications without the required SAT score or English Proficiency Language (EPL) test score such as TOEFL, IELTS, EmSAT English .
 In most cases, applicants would be admitted conditionally.

-MBA and TESOL applicants and Doctoral applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) for an application to be processed.
+MBA and TESOL applicants and Doctoral applicants are required to submit a minimum Internet-Based TOEFL score of 80 or an IELTS score of 6.5 (Academic Version) or the equivalent for an application to be processed.